Quidel

 When fewer than 50 tests are reported in a county, HRR or MSA on a specific day, and not enough samples can be filled in from the parent state for smoothed signals specifically, no data is reported for that area on that day; an API query for all reported geographic areas on that day will not include it.

-These signals were updated until May 19, 2020.
-Documentation is still available on the inactive Quidel page.
+These signals are inactive.
+They were updated until May 19, 2020.
+Documentation is still available on the Quidel influenza page.